Content Marketing Strategy: How to Measure Content Effectiveness

 Just as Forbes says, “knowing your audience is the key to success”.
 Do you know your audience?

 When you know who your audience is, you’re able to focus your content.
+Your content creation will be more targeted.
 This also helps to turn new visitors into returning visitors.

-Keeping in mind, each content marketing strategy should aim to turn page visitors into consumers.
+Keep in mind each content marketing strategy should aim to turn page visitors into consumers.
+Customer acquisition should always be top of mind.
 Demographics enable you to establish your target audience.

-These analytics include the age group, gender and location of your page visitors.
-They also allow you to observe outliers or unusual patterns in order to determine the effectiveness of existing content.
+These analytics include the age group, gender, and location of your page visitors.
+They also allow you to observe outliers or unusual patterns to determine the effectiveness of existing content.

 An outstanding way to quantify your content marketing ROI (Return on Investment) is to identify quality sales leads.